facebookresearch/Mephisto/docs/web/docs/guides/how_to_use/task_creation/developing_frontends.md

 There are no more tips to review
 ```

+If you want to remove a tip that you accepted you can run `mephisto scripts local_db remove_tip` in the terminal.

 ### How to add Feedback:
 1. Add the Feedback component to your task's react webapp code and define questions.
 2. Workers submit feedback related to the feedback questions.
-3. Once the task is shut down, the researcher can review the feedback for the task.
+3. **Once the task is shut down**, the researcher can review the feedback for the task.

 ### Feedback Code Snippet:
 ```jsx